a02436729/BIOL3070-peasley/kyliepeas-mini-report-with-knitted-.md-file.md

 West Nile Virus (WNV) is a mosquito-borne disease maintained by a transmission cycle between birds and mosquitoes, and can spread to humans and other animals by a bite from an infected mosquito.
 Mosquitoes can infect and become infected by a bird by feeding on their blood.
+This research is important because

 Previous research has shown that birds have varying viremia duration and some species have longer duration than others, thus acting as amplifying hosts for the virus (Komar et al.,2003).